armijnhemel/binaryanalysis-ng/doc/database.md

 and should be changed to:

-    host    all      all       127.0.0.1/32      password
+    host    all      all       127.0.0.1/32      scram-sha-256

-To allow access from other machines this should be changed here as well.
+Access from other machines on the network can also be set in this file.